What is the difference between assembly and manufacturing?

 - Are facilities well-managed?

 If facility space is limited, and/or operations aren’t run efficiently, this could increase lead times.
-Tour the facilities before making a final decision if you’re able to get an idea of how space is utilized, how the facility is run and how the business operates as a whole.
+Tour the facilities before making a final decision if you’re able to get ideas how space is utilized, how the facility is run and how the business operates as a whole.

 Equipment and Technology